UtrechtUniversity/yoda/docs/design/metadata_form.md

 *xs:choice instead of xs:sequence*

 The nature of the solution is that only one pattern is allowed.
-To be able to achieve this the xsd uses xs:choice in which a list resides of possible patterns.
+To be able to achieve this the XSD uses xs:choice in which a list resides of possible patterns.
 Only one can be used.
 This as opposed to xs:sequence which will allow for n elements of data to be used. xs:choice